adl/hoaf/README.md

     acc-name: Streett 0
     Acceptance: 0 t

+We also have similar cases for parity acceptance:

+    acc-name: parity max odd 0
+    Acceptance: 0 t

+    acc-name: parity min even 0
+    Acceptance: 0 t

 Such an all-accepting condition typically occurs when translating safety formulas, or when building monitors.
 In these specialized cases, it might not really make sense to name the acceptance `generalized-Buchi` or `Streett`.
 For this reason, we also support the name `all` as a synonym:

     acc-name: all
     Acceptance: 0 t

 Similarly, but less interestingly, `generalized-co-Buchi` and `Rabin` all degenerate to `f` when using 0 acceptance pairs, and this acceptance condition can also be called `none`.
-The following four acceptance specification are therefore equivalent and describe automata that will reject all words:
+The following acceptance specifications are equivalent and describe automata that will reject all words:

     acc-name: generalized-co-Buchi 0
     Acceptance: 0 f